Vehicle fire in parking area underneath the structure damaged this building in Ocean City MD.

 *Is their a running fuel fire going down the ramp threatening other vehicles?

 *Is their difficulty with visibility, finding the vehicles and stretching a line to reach them?
-With low visibility and no strong upwind, will PPV fans alone be strong enough for the job?

 *What size line do you stretch knowing you already have at least two vehicle fires in addition to delayed water supply and friction loss problems?